lstrojny/phpunit-clever-and-smart/README.md

 ## Mission
  - Store previous test runs in a database
+ - On consecutive test runs, the following order is ensured
+   * Failures and Errors
+   * Unrecorded tests
- - Re-run the tests first that fail more often
+   * Slowest tests first

 It’s probably not yet very stable but try it out.